builditdan/builditdan.github.io/projects/bookemdanno.md

 I need to limit the number of bookmarks that can be viewed on one page, i.e. need to paginate.
 I am only doing that by topic at the moment.
 I should allow the user to set the number of topics/bookmarks that appear per page (currently at 5 for all users).

 ### Disclaimer
 I provide this Web site as an example of my work.
 It is **not a production site** and subject to **removal** along with any content that you may have created.
-If you are interested in using this site or the code - feel free to contact me with your questions.
+If you are interested in using this site or the code - feel free to download or contact me with your questions.